Scott Rigell

 A Republican, Rigell broke with the party establishment in August 2016, withdrawing his support for Donald Trump, the then-Republican nominee for President, endorsing Libertarian nominee Gary Johnson.
 Rigell has been characterized as a "Never Trump" Republican.

 Early life and education

 Rigell was raised in Titusville, Florida.
 He served for six years in the United States Marine Corps Reserve from 1978 to 1984, attaining the rank of Sergeant.
 His father served in the Marines in World War II, landing on Iwo Jima, and his son is a Marine.
 He holds an A.A. from Brevard Community College, a BBA from Mercer University, and a M.B.A. from Regent University.

 Career

-Prior to his election to Congress, Rigell and his wife Teri established, and continue to own, two new car dealerships under the name Freedom Automotive, one in Norfolk and the other in Chesapeake/Virginia Beach.
+Prior to his election to Congress, Rigell and his former wife Teri established, and continue to own, two new car dealerships under the name Freedom Automotive, one in Norfolk and the other in Chesapeake/Virginia Beach.